Correct behavior and help in an emergency in the Tyrolean mountains

 5. Observe the hygiene measures

 Wash or disinfect your hands regularly, especially if sport equipment is used by several people.
-Carry a mount-and-nose protection and disinfectants with you in your backpack.
+Carry a mouth-and-nose protection and disinfectants with you in your backpack.

 6. First aid